nijatkazimli/Mercatura/README.md

 password: **password**

 ### Dynamic Pages
-After the user logs in, based on his/her roles, he/she can see and navigate to the pages &ndash; Merchandising and Admin.
+After the user logs in, based on his/her roles, he/she can see and navigate to the pages &ndash; Merchandising and Admin.<br>
 <img alt="Layout New Pages" src="demoImages/layoutNewPages.png" width="700" />

 ### Product Details
 Here the user can see several details about the product.<br>
-On the right side, user always sees at most 5 products from the same category.
+On the right side, user always sees at most 5 products from the same category.<br>
 <img alt="Product Details" src="demoImages/productDetails.png" width="700" /><br>

 #### Reviews